seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 {% literate_recipe_step wait="30m" duration="5m" %}

-Flip the dough into the dutch oven using your preferred technique.[^4]
+Score loaf and place into the dutch oven using your preferred technique.[^4]

-Score it, spritz several times with water, and cover.
+Optionally, spritz with water to encourage a bubbly, golden crust.

 Place into oven and lower temperature to 425°F (220°C).

 {% literate_recipe_step wait="25m" duration="1m" %}